Scoliosis is estimated to affect 4.5% of the general population

-Advanced Health & Physical Medicine offers Non-bracing alternatives for treatment of scoliosis
+Advanced Health & Rehabilitation Center offers Non-bracing alternatives for treatment of scoliosis

-Advanced Health & Physical Medicine is a patient and service centered clinic dedicated to providing effective, long-term, non-surgical, and non-bracing alternatives for the treatment of scoliosis.
+Advanced Health & Rehabilitation Center is a patient and service centered clinic dedicated to providing effective, long-term, non-surgical, and non-bracing alternatives for the treatment of scoliosis.
 As one of the founding members of the CLEAR Institute, this clinic has played a vital role in the development of this program and will continue to serve in the forefront of new advancements as the knowledge base grows.

 Under the experienced leadership of Dr. Brian M. Kean and his staff, scoliosis patients have found the answers, results, and relief they have been searching for.
 We are proud to continue playing a leadership role as one of the flagship clinics within the CLEAR Institute organization.

 - 1. 87% of children ages 3-10 who are diagnosed with scoliosis will undergo surgery to correct the scoliosis.
 Of these, 20 – 45% will require additional surgeries.